Summer High School U

 Professional Engagements: Students participate in career fairs, workshops, site visits, etc.

-Competitive Edge: Students will gain real-world experience shadowing entrepreneurs, start-ups, small businesses, corporate leaders, etc. In addition, students will earn free college courses.
+Competitive Edge: Students will gain real-world experience shadowing entrepreneurs, start-ups, small businesses, corporate leaders, etc.

 Summer Courses